wilgarxia/dotnet-recipes/README.md

 # dotnet-recipes

-A collection of samples apps intended to demonstrate specific application development scenarios and techniques.
+A collection of sample apps intended to demonstrate specific application development scenarios and techniques.